carpentries-incubator/efficient-computing-in-julia/episodes/a01-collatz.md

 	iterate(i::Iterator, state_n) -> (item_n+1, state_n+1)

 Then, many functions also need to know the size of the iterator, through `Base.IteratorSize(::Iterator)`.
-In our case this is `SizeUnknown()`.
+In our case this is `IsInfinite()`.
 If you know the length in advance, also implement `Base.length`.

 You may also want to implement `Base.IteratorEltype()` and `Base.eltype`.